ECO4 Scheme: What Replaced It in 2026

 No. You can benefit from ECO4 regardless of which energy supplier you use.
 The obligation falls on the large suppliers, but you do not need to be their customer.
 Any approved ECO4 installer can apply on your behalf to any obligated supplier.

-Will ECO4 continue after March 2026?
+What replaces ECO4 after March 2026?

 What happens if my application is rejected?